nvincenthill/dotmail/README.md

 - **Nicholas Vincent-Hill** - [Nicholas Vincent-Hill](http://nickvh.tech/)

-See also the list of [contributors](https://github.com/your/project/contributors) who also participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Thank you to the 99s for helping me put this together